 Kia Ora Turangi

-Tourism research website blogs advise TRM that mature forward-thinking ‘moteliers’ (like SWMBO?
-(She Who Must Be Obeyed is the Manager at TRM) need to respond more to prospective guests new hunger for local experiences by moving beyond their traditional motel brand marketing efforts…
+With Easter approaching and Australian tourists about to plan their NZ holidays, it is time for a review to check out where Turangi ranks.
+Tourism research website blogs advise TRM that forward-thinking ‘moteliers’ (like SWMBO?
+She Who Must Be Obeyed is the manager of everything, including the weather, at TRM)) to respond more to prospective guests new hunger for local experiences by moving beyond their traditional motel brand marketing efforts.

 What’s right outside your front door?